wp-plugins/sell-downloads/readme.txt

 The setup interface  includes the following fields:

 *   URL of store page: Enter the URL of the webpage where the Sell Downloads was inserted.
 The URL of the store will be used to return from the product page to the store page.
-*   Allow to filter by type: Inserts a field into the Music Store webpage that allows to filter products by type (jpg, mp3, doc,....)
+*   Allow to filter by type: Inserts a field into the store webpage that allows to filter products by type (jpg, mp3, doc,....)
 *   Allow multiple pages: Allows paging of Sell Downloads products.
 *   Items per page: Defines the number of products per page in Sell Downloads.